Table of Contents

 #26 Go for a “choose your own adventure” walk

-Take turns deciding if you should turn right, left, or keep going straight.
+Take turns deciding whether to turn right, left or keep going straight.
 This is a fun way to explore and find new parts of your town or city.

 #27 Thrift outfits for one another